 - Non-equilibrium statistical physics

 - Extragalactic Relativistic Jets: Cause and Effect

 - US-India Advanced Studies Institute on Thermalization: From Glasses to Black Holes

 - CP Violation in Elementary Particles and Composite Systems

 - Full length programs usually run for 6-12 weeks or longer.
 Example of recent full length programs are:

 - Special programs are rare and are held when an exciting opportunity presents itself.
 These programs may run for several months.
 An example of a special program is:

 What is not covered by the ICTS mandate?

 ICTS is not a conference funding agency.
 Proposals for organizing conferences and workshops, as well as requests for partial funding of these, are outside the mandate of ICTS.
-All programs supported by ICTS must be organized entirely as ICTS programs, including preparation of a webpage for the program on the ICTS website, uploading instructional material generated by the program on the webpage, etc.
+All programs supported by ICTS must be organized as ICTS programs on ICTS campus, including preparation of a webpage for the program on the ICTS website, uploading instructional material generated by the program on the webpage, etc.

 For more information please contact: program [at] icts . res . in